viruschidai/node-mv/README.md

 required in the renamed/moved file.

 Note:
-  1. Only js or coffee files are supported.
+  1. Both js and coffee files are supported.
   2. Supporting of renaming/moving dir will be implemented soon.

 ## How to get it?